soonjokwon/VOX4AM/README.md

       - libhdf5.lib
 ## Usage
 - VOX4AM is a command line software that requires a set of arguments as follows
-  - VOX4AM.exe [folder_path] [obj_size] [dimension_size] [voxel_size] [num_inside]
+  - VOX4AM.exe [folder_path] [obj_size] [dimension_size] [voxel_size] [num_inside] (e.g. VOX4AM.exe C:\folder 500 300 2 1)
     - folder_path: The path where OBJ files are located.
 Note that obj file names must be numbers
-      - e.g. For 500 objs, the names must be 1.obj,2.obj,..,500.obj
+      - e.g. For 500 obj files, the names must be 1.obj,2.obj,..,500.obj
     - obj_size: The number of obj files at the path
     - dimension_size: The size of dimension along one side of the build space
     - voxel_size: The size of a unit voxel
-    - num_inside: The number representing the complete inside of the model
+    - num_inside: The number representing the complete inside of the 3D model
-      - The numbers representing outside and boundary are 0 and 1
+      - The numbers representing outside and boundary of the 3D model are 0 and 1
 ## Contact Information
 - Soonjo Kwon, soonjo.kwon.1@gmail.com
 ## Version